Mendolis/PSNativeDataStore/README.md

 You're all set!!!!!!!

 #Usage
 Three example files are provided to demonstrate the functionality you will use most.
-(More details can be found in the documentation located in the downloadable project .zip file.
 These files primarily concern creating/loading/modifying objects and are commented for you're edification

   - CreateObjectExample.ps1  - Creates/Loads a NDS object
   - TransformObject.ps1 - Turns a user created PSObject into a self-aware NDS Object!!!